Co-positivity of tensors and bounded from below conditions of CP conserving two-Higgs-doublet potential: 2HDM potential and Real tensors

-The positive definiteness and the co-positivity of a 4th order symmetric tensor are applied to deal with the vacuum stability conditions of the particle physics model in Ref. \cite{K2016}.
-Recently, In Refs. \cite{S2021,SL2021,SQ2021,SQ2020,LS2021}, the distinctly sufficient conditions were given for the co-positivity of 4th order 3-dimensional symmetric tensors, which may be used to the vacuum stability conditions of scalar potential of the particle physics model.
+The positive definiteness and the co-positivity of a 4th order symmetric tensor are applied to deal with the BFB conditions of the particle physics model in Ref. \cite{K2016}.
+Recently, In Refs. \cite{S2021,SL2021,SQ2021,SQ2020,LS2021}, the distinctly sufficient conditions were given for the co-positivity of 4th order 3-dimensional symmetric tensors, which may be used to the BFB conditions of scalar potential of the particle physics model.